Keeping your staff and workplace safe is one of the most important things when it comes to visitor and contractor management.

 From these 2 questions, you can decide what action needs to be taken.

-The Australian Government Department of Health has provided some help on how people can protect themselves from the Coronavirus, which can be found here.
+The Australian Government Department of Health has provided some help on how people can protect themselves from the Coronavirus.

 For prevention, everyone should practice good hygiene, which includes: